ibexa/documentation-user/docs/pim/products.md

 ## Product categories

-With product categories you can organize products within the Product Catalog and create relationships between them.
+With product categories you can organize products within PIM and create relationships between them.
 One of the reasons for applying product categories is assisting users in searching for products.

 Each category can be assigned to multiple products, and each product can belong to multiple categories of different or similar character, for example: